nikolaj-kaplan/scoreboard-scoot/WEBHOOK_SETUP.md

 ## Architecture

-- **Client (Browser)** → Fetches initial data from `/api/sheet`, then connects to Pusher for real-time updates
+- **Client (Browser)** → Fetches initial data from `/api/sheet`, then connects to Pusher for real-time updates.
+- **In-Memory Cache (Server)** → Single object containing all "Out*" sheets.
+Served immediately on page load.
+Populated either by initial fetch or overwritten by webhook.
-- **Google Apps Script** → Fetches all "Out*" sheets data and sends to webhook when changes occur
+- **Google Apps Script** → Fetches all "Out*" sheets data and sends to webhook when changes occur.
-- **Webhook Handler** → Receives data and broadcasts to all connected clients via Pusher
+- **Webhook Handler** → Receives data, updates cache, broadcasts to all connected clients via Pusher.
-- **Pusher** → Delivers updates instantly to all connected browsers
+- **Pusher** → Delivers updates instantly to all connected browsers.

 **Key Benefits:**
 - ✅ No polling needed
+- ✅ Single consolidated dataset (all Out* sheets together)
-- ✅ No cache complexity
+- ✅ Immediate page load if cache warm (no Google API call)
 - ✅ Instant updates (sub-second latency)
-- ✅ Works on Vercel serverless
+- ✅ Works on Vercel serverless (with caveat: cache is ephemeral)
-- ✅ Data included in webhook (no extra API calls)
+- ✅ Data included in webhook (no extra API calls for updates)

+**Cache Notes:**
+- The cache is a simple in-memory variable (see `lib/dataCache.js`).
+- It resets whenever the serverless function instance is recycled (common on Vercel after inactivity or scaling events).
+- On cold start, `/api/sheet` will fetch from Google, then populate the cache.
+- On webhook arrival, cache is replaced with the new dataset (source marked as `webhook`).
+- Responses from `/api/sheet` include whether they were a cache hit along with metadata.

 ## Setup Steps